rahulnetawat/kubernetes-notes/Kubernetes-in-Five-Minutes.md

 1. PersistentVolume: A logical "hard drive" (eg. Seagate 2TB, EBS)
 2. PersistentVolumeClaim: Binds a PersistentVolume to a Pod.
 This is more of a virtual construct: think of it as the act of mounting a hard drive.
 A PVC defines that intention to mount a hard drive and expose its filesystem for an application to use.

+# Execution
+So we've defined how our application will be deployed and configured, and we've given it some hard disk space to use.
+All that's left now is to execute the application.

+1. Pod: One instance of your application (eg. npm start, go run ./...)
+2. ReplicaSet: Maintains the desired count of your application instances.